borgbase/vorta.borgbase.com/contributing/index.md

 ## Internationalization

 Vorta supports multiple languages.
 The UI strings in our source code must be written in English.
-However vorta ships with translations of these strings.
-When writing code you must mark the user facing strings (that are part of the user interface).
-Do not mark strings that aren't.
+However vorta ships with translations of these strings to multiple languages.
+The ui strings are later extracted automatically from the code into a `.qs` file.
+For that to work you must mark the user facing strings when writing code.
+Do not mark strings that aren't part of the user interface.
 Marking is done by wrapping the strings in the `translate` or `trans_late` method which are defined in `vorta.i18n`.
 Both methods share the same signature:

 ```py
 translate(context: str, sourceText: str, disambiguation: str = None, n: int = -1) -> str
 ```

 The arguments are explained in the [QT docs](https://doc.qt.io/qt-6/qcoreapplication.html#translate).
-Usually you will use `translate` that not only marks the string for translation but also translates it when the application is run.
-However sometimes you want to mark a string, use the english version and translate it later.
-In these cases you have to use `trans_late` and call `translate` on the string later.
+Usually you will use `translate` that not only marks the string for translation but also translates it at runtime.
+However sometimes you want to mark a string, use the english version in a data structure, an algorithm of some sort or other calculations.
+In these cases you have to use `trans_late` and call `translate` on the string later before it is displayed.
+You can find more information on the translation process in the [Translations guide](translations).
+For general information on internationization in PyQt see the PyQt docs](https://www.riverbankcomputing.com/static/Docs/PyQt5/i18n.html#differences-between-pyqt5-and-qt).

 ## Icons